tenstorrent/ttnn-visualizer/README.md

 #### Running Image

 The following commands will run the docker image on your machine.
 See the docker-compose configuration section for a description of the run options.

+*Note*: Docker Desktop for MacOS does not currently forward the ssh-agent.
+To run the container with a forwarded ssh-agent add your keys to the agent using `ssh-add` before running the docker run command in your terminal.

 *MacOS Run Command*